Noise-induced hearing loss: Sound or stress training

 This "protective effect" had long been thought to involve the active mechanisms of the outer hair cells and the efferent system commanding them.
 The contractile effect of the outer hair cells, activated by the efferent nervous system has been proven to provide a protective effect against acoustic trauma.

 Cross-section of the cochlea.
 The inner hair cells are connected to afferent nerve fibers, and the outer hair cells are connected to efferent nerve fibers.

 However, a 2006 study revealed a different protective mechanism for stress conditioning.
-The study revealed that the stressor (sound, heat, or stress) conditioning increases the receptibility to glucocorticoid, a kind of anti-inflammatory hormone.
-The effects of glucocorticoid thus mitigate the inflammation from an acoustic trauma that can lead to hearing loss.
-In fact, high doses of corticoids are often prescribed by physicians after an acoustic-trauma in order to mitigate the inflammatory response.
+The study revealed that the stressor (sound, heat, or stress) conditioning increases the receptivity to glucocorticoid, a kind of anti-inflammatory hormone.
+The effects of glucocorticoids thus mitigate inflammation from acoustic trauma that can lead to hearing loss.
+In fact, high doses of corticoids are often prescribed by physicians after an acoustic-trauma to mitigate the inflammatory response.

-Summarized, sound (or other stressor) conditioning is a pre-emptive medication against cochlea inflammation.
+Summarized, sound (or other stressor) conditioning is a prophylactic medication against cochlear inflammation.
 It does not make the ear more resistant to noise.
-It reduces the inflammation caused by the acoustic trauma, which would cause subsequent damages to hair cells.
-While an anti-inflammatory medication would increase the quantity of anti-inflammatory hormone in the whole body, noise conditioning increases the number of receptors for the anti-inflammatory hormone, and only in the areas where it is much needed (i.e. cochlea).
+It reduces inflammation caused by acoustic trauma, which would cause subsequent damage to hair cells.
+While an anti-inflammatory medication would increase the quantity of anti-inflammatory hormone in the whole body, noise conditioning increases the number of receptors for the anti-inflammatory hormone, and only in the areas where it is much needed (i.e., cochlea).